Skip to main content

 The Samsung RF28R7351SG is a 4-door variation, which Samsung calls the "FlexZone Drawer."

 A basic French-door fridge has three doors, but there are now several four-door and even five-door models to choose from.
-On the Samsung RF28R7351SG, for example, a smaller, full-width drawer above the freezer called the "FlexZone Drawer" can be set to four different tempertures for storing deli, soft drinks, meat, and wine.
-The Frigidaire Gallery FG4H2272UF and LG LMXS30776S have a similar drawer that can double as fridge or freezer.
+On the Samsung RF90F29AEW, for example, a smaller, full-width drawer above the freezer called the "FlexZone Drawer" can be set to five different temperature ranges for anything from soft-freeze to wine.
+The Frigidaire Gallery GRMC2273CF has a similar drawer that can double as fridge or freezer.

 Haier HRQ16N3BGS